Latrobe Valley coal mines rehabilitation

 - Loy Yang is expected to operate until 2035.
 Closure planning is still in the early stages.

 Each mine’s operator is responsible for safely rehabilitating their site to make the land safe, stable and sustainable for the future.
-This in line with regulatory requirements.
+This is in line with regulatory requirements.

 Regulatory framework

-The Victorian government has introduced a stronger regulatory framework to oversee the Latrobe Valley mines, requiring more detailed mine rehabilitation plans, more transparent decision-making and greater community engagement.
+The Victorian government has introduced a stronger regulatory framework to oversee the Latrobe Valley coal mines, requiring more detailed mine rehabilitation plans, more transparent decision-making and greater community engagement.

 Declared mine rehabilitation plan (DMRP) guidelines